thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 ### Adding the Electricity Maps API for development

 Later in the project, we'll use the Electricity Maps API to get information about the power breakdown of a country's energy grid.
 For this, you'll need an Electricity Maps API key added to your project.
 We'll first set this up for our development environment, and later in this tutorial we'll set it up for production.
 To do this securely, we'll create a `.dev.vars` file in the root directory of our project.
-Inside that file you can add your Electricity Maps API key as a variable- here, we've named the variable `EMAPS_API_KEY`.
+Inside that file you can add your Electricity Maps API key as a variable - here we've named the variable `EMAPS_API_KEY`.

 ```txt
 EMAPS_API_KEY="<your_api_key>"